ningzichun/codex/docs/config.md

 ## project_doc_max_bytes

 Maximum number of bytes to read from an `AGENTS.md` file to include in the instructions sent with the first turn of a session.
-Defaults to 32 KiB.
+Defaults to unlimited (set to `0` to disable project docs entirely or to a smaller value to impose a cap).

 ## tui